 Upon completion of the UNC-Chapel Hill Molecular Diagnostic Science program, graduates will be prepared to

-- work as entry-level laboratory professionals in molecular diagnostic laboratories.
+- Function effectively as entry-level clinical laboratory scientists in molecular diagnostics.

-The educational experiences in the UNC-CH program are designed to ensure that students are well prepared to enter the laboratory profession and continue to learn throughout their professional career.
+The educational experiences in the UNC MDS program are designed to ensure that students are well prepared to enter the laboratory profession and continue to learn throughout their professional career.
 At the completion of the UNC MDS program, students will be able to:

 - Perform and evaluate pre-analytical, analytical, and post-analytical procedures to ensure the quality of laboratory results.